ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## First Step: But what is a tech internship?

 You are applying for a software development internship.
 It's almost always software development.
 What does that mean?
+Well, it means you are writing a software with a small team using source control.

 Okay.
 Let's look at what what they are looking for.
 The list is ordered by increasing importance.
-(It is subjective!)
+(The list is subjective!)

 But first, let's first think about what they are not looking for:
 - Enthusiasm in cooking.